Jatiya Samajtantrik Dal: History

-The Jatiya Samajtantrik Dal (JSD) was formed on 31 October 1972 when it split from Bangladesh Chhatra League, the student wing of the Bangladesh Awami League, under the leadership of Serajul Alam Khan, M. A. Jalil, ASM Abdur Rab and Shajahan Siraj.
+The Jatiya Samajtantrik Dal (JASAD) was formed on 31 October 1972 when it split from Bangladesh Chhatra League, the student wing of the Bangladesh Awami League, under the leadership of Serajul Alam Khan, M. A. Jalil, ASM Abdur Rab and Shajahan Siraj.
 It had an armed wing, Gonobahini, led by Colonel Abu Taher and Hasanul Haq Inu, Kazi Aref Ahmed, Monirul Islam, Sharif Nurul Ambia that led a violent left-wing insurgency against the regime of Sheikh Mujibur Rahman.
 Their aim was to form a new left wing democratic national government, for facilitating establishing a socialist state with Bangladeshi characteristics.
-This led the government to use the pro-Mujib Jatiya Rakkhi Bahini (which consisted of die-hard loyalists to Mujib) to counter the insurgency by the Jatiya Samajtantrik Dal (JASAD) activists.
+This led the government to use the pro-Mujib Jatiya Rakkhi Bahini to counter the insurgency by the Gonobahini.

 Assassination of Sheikh Mujibur Rahman

 Before the coup of 15 August 1975, Jatiya Samajtantrik Dal had planned to organize a mass upsurge to form a democratic national government replacing Sheikh Mujibur Rahman.

 After Sheikh Mujibur Rahman and his family were assassinated on 15 August 1975, Jatiya Samajtantrik Dal leader Abu Taher showed his support and remarked: "The corpse of Sheikh Mujib should have been thrown into The Bay of Bengal".

 On 7 November 1975, forces loyal to Colonel Abu Taher rescued army chief Ziaur Rahman from house arrest.
 When Ziaur Rahman realized that Abu Taher was moving the country into a direction of leftist communism, which contradicted Zia's right wing views, Zia declared martial law, formed the right wing Bangladesh Nationalist Party and cracked down on the Jatiya Samajtantrik Dal by executing Abu Taher and sentencing other leaders to various prison terms.